by Tim Isbell (#charity, #donate, #retirement)

 Okay, let's get on with the details.
 There are two general categories of giving to a local church: 1) Tithes/General Offerings and 2) Designated Offerings.

 The primary way God finances the general operation of his churches is through the Tithes/General Offerings of its participants.
 These donations are unrestricted, meaning donors have not earmarked the money for any specific purpose.
 Instead, church leadership (usually an elected board of some sort) manages this money across a variety of categories including:

 A good starting point for most Americans the Adjusted Gross Income that we report each year on our Federal Income Tax form.
-Then we need to add a few items that the federal government excludes from the Adjusted Gross Income line.
-Some examples:
+To this we add a few items that the federal government excludes from the Adjusted Gross Income line, such as:

 The basic point is this: a good baseline for computing our tithe is our Adjusted Gross Income plus tax exempt income.

 Giving the full tithe